janbar/BLOC/docs/BLOC-Reference-Manual.md

 # Introduction

 BLOC is a powerful, efficient, lightweight, embeddable scripting language.
 It supports procedural programming.
-BLOC is dynamically typed, runs in virtual context, and has automatic memory management with a cycle garbage collection, making it ideal for scripting, and rapid prototyping.
+BLOC is dynamically typed, runs in virtual context, and has automatic memory management, making it ideal for scripting, and rapid prototyping.

 BLOC is implemented as a library, written in clean C, the common subset of standard C and C++.
 The BLOC distribution includes a host program called "bloc", which uses the BLOC core library to offer a complete, standalone BLOC interpreter, for interactive or batch use.
 BLOC is intended to be used both as a powerful, lightweight, embeddable scripting language for any program that needs one, and as a powerful but lightweight and efficient stand-alone language.
 As an extension language, BLOC has no notion of a "main" program: it works embedded in a host client, called the embedding program or simply the host.
 (Frequently, this host is the stand-alone "bloc" program.)
 The host program can invoke functions to execute a piece of BLOC code, can write and read BLOC variables.
 BLOC is extensible with dynamically imported modules.
 A module provides a new object-oriented type, with specialized features.
 Through the use of modules, BLOC can be augmented to cope with a wide range of different domains.